5 things to know about coronavirus vaccines for young children - NewsBreak

 Amid a funding battle in Congress, there is concern that the government will not have enough money to buy fourth doses for all American adults if those are required.
 But there is enough supply for doses for young children, once the vaccine is authorized.

-“We do have that supply secured for kids under the age of six, so that is good news,” White House COVID-19 response coordinator Jeff Zients said this week.Search continues for inmate who escaped from Oklahoma State Reformatory
+“We do have that supply secured for kids under the age of six, so that is good news,” White House COVID-19 response coordinator Jeff Zients said this week.Are symptoms of the omicron subvariants different?

 “And we’ll have those vaccinations available at tens of thousands of locations across the country that parents know and trust,” he said.